observablehq/stdlib/README.md

 (See also [Generators.input](#Generators_input).)

-Generators.queue is non-lossy and, as a result, may yield “stale” values: if *change* is called more than once before the next promise is pulled from the generator, the passed values are queued in order and the generator will return resolved promises until the queue is empty again.
+Generators.queue is non-lossy and, as a result, may yield “stale” values: if *change* is called more than once before the next promise is pulled from the generator (more than once per animation frame), the passed values are queued in order and the generator will return resolved promises until the queue is empty again.
 See [Generators.observe](#Generators_observe) for a debouncing generator.

 <a href="#Generators_range" name="Generators_range">#</a> Generators.<b>range</b>([<i>start</i>, ]<i>stop</i>[, <i>step</i>]) [<>](https://github.com/observablehq/notebook-stdlib/blob/master/src/generators/range.js "Source")